oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 Typically whenever I work with a dataset that I expect to change during the course of the analysis, or when I have assumptions about the data (such as distribution of certain variables, etc), I make sure to explicitely check these assumptions during data import/cleaning with `{assertr}`.

-If you want to learn more about checking data, I recommend one of Danielle Navarro's blog post on [Four ways to write assertion checks in R](https://blog.djnavarro.net/posts/2023-08-08_being-assertive/) -- which introduced me to `{assertr}` in the first place.
+If you want to learn more about checking data, I recommend Danielle Navarro's blog post on [Four ways to write assertion checks in R](https://blog.djnavarro.net/posts/2023-08-08_being-assertive/) -- which introduced me to `{assertr}` in the first place.

 ### Writing a report with Quarto and `{targets}`

-When it comes to writing reports, I like to use [Quarto](https://quarto.org/) (or [RMarkdown](https://rmarkdown.rstudio.com/)) for that - I can format my text in markdown, use code to generate figures and tables rather than copy-pasting (which is both time-consuming and error-prone), and I can use predefined templates to format the output document (for example to generate a Word document with the company style).
+When it comes to writing reports, I like to use [Quarto](https://quarto.org/) (or [RMarkdown](https://rmarkdown.rstudio.com/)) - I can format my text in markdown, use code to generate figures and tables rather than copy-pasting (which is both time-consuming and error-prone), and I can use predefined templates to format the output document (for example to generate a Word document with the company style).

 For this project, my report might look something like that (all quarto files are stored in the `reports/` folder):